-Ali is the Trust’s first Charity Manager and comes to the role with previous experience in arts management and professional training.
+Ali now works in Bristol at Engine Shed, the region's premier business incubation and event space.
 She is a mum to three children, one of whom is autistic.
-She therefore understands first hand the issues facing any caring siblings and is delighted to be working for an organisation that seeks to support young carers.
+She therefore understands first hand the issues facing any caring siblings and is delighted to be working with an organisation that seeks to support young carers.

 David completed a short course at the Royal Agricultural College, Cirencester, and then spent time in Australia and New Zealand.
 Returning to the UK, he ran his own business, installing machinery worldwide, before retiring in 2011.
 He has been a Development Manager for the Trust since 2014.